JamesAGarcia/liferay-learn/docs/dxp/7.x/en/liferay-internals/extending-liferay/portlet-filters/auditing-portlet-activity-with-portlet-filters.md

 # Auditing Portlet Activity with Portlet Filters

 Portlet filters provide a way to add custom functionality to portlets by intercepting requests and responses at the start of each [portlet request processing phase](https://github.com/sez11a/liferay-learn/pull/215/files).
-For this reason, you can use portlet filters to audit portlet activities during the render, action, event, and resource serving phases.
+This makes them useful for auditing portlet activities during its render, action, event, and resource serving phases.

 Follow these steps to create portlet filters for auditing portlet activities: